-Brad Gilewich, CA: Mr. Gilewich is a Chartered Accountant with over 25 years of experience in advising private companies, including five years as Partner at PwC in Edmonton until 2011 when he joined Katz Group.
-He is Managing Director & Chief Operating Officer in the Office of the Chairman and is responsible for operational support across Katz Group, and serves as the executive liaison for corporate matters, including taxation and other corporate reporting for Oilers Entertainment Group and Katz Group Real Estate.
-Mr. Gilewich is also the executive responsible for the Katz family office, providing direction and guidance for those in charge of private investments and family matters.
+Brad Gilewich, CA: Mr. Gilewich is a Chartered Accountant with over 20 years of experience in advising private companies, including five years as a Partner at PwC in Edmonton until 2011 when he joined Katz Group.
+He is Senior Vice President, Corporate Affairs and is responsible for corporate investment across the organization, which includes financial review and liaising with operational leaders in the pharmacy, real estate, and sports & entertainment divisions.